 Other issues are introduced by INNS.
 As the Canal network links river systems, invasive species such as American Signal Crayfish, Himalayan Balsam and Floating Pennyworth threaten and/or suffocate the Soar and its downstream catchments.

 Looking to the future, climate predictions for the region suggest a higher risk for drought and flood by 2050.
-As water resources decrease urban areas including Leicester and Loughborough are expected to feel the effects, while the entire catchment
+As water resources decrease, urban areas including Leicester and Loughborough are expected to feel the effects, while increased flood risk affects lives and livelihoods, wildlife and the economy.

 Egrets are part of the heron family.
 Their white plumage makes them easy to identify, though a little harder to spot than the more common Grey Heron.